The T. S. Eliot Prize 2024

 Lapwing / Pavilion Poetry (Liverpool University Press)

-Hannah Copley is a British writer and academic who works as a Senior Lecturer in Creative Writing at the University of Westminster.
-She is the author of two collections: Speculum (Broken Sleep Books, 2021), and Lapwing (Pavilion Poetry, 2024).
-Lapwing was a Poetry Book Society Summer 2024 Recommendation and has been longlisted for the 2024 Laurel Prize.
-Her work has appeared in POETRY, The London Magazine, Anthropocene, Blackbox Manifold, Poetry Birmingham Literary Journal, Stand, Under the Radar, bath magg, the Anne-thology and other publications.
+Hannah Copley, shortlisted for the T. S. Eliot Prize 2024 for Lapwing (Pavilion Poetry / Liverpool University Press), is a British writer and academic who works as a Senior Lecturer in Creative Writing at the University of Westminster.
+She is the author of two collections: Speculum (Broken Sleep Books, 2021); Lapwing, her second, was a Poetry Book Society Summer 2024 Recommendation and won second prize in the 2024 Laurel Prize.
+Her work has appeared in POETRY, The London Magazine, Anthropocene, Blackbox Manifold, Poetry Birmingham Literary Journal, Stand, Under the Radar, bath magg, Annethology and other publications.
 She runs poetry events at the Soho Poly in London and is an editor at Stand, where she first started as a student volunteer.
 Photo © Nick Dennis

 Helen Farish